Music

 Music is studied throughout the school from Yr 8 to 14.
 At KS3 students develop their musical skills through a wide variety of activities incorporating listening, performing, composing and appraising.
 In Yr 11 students may opt for Music as a GCSE subject including a 'Fast Track' course which runs before school to facilitate timetable options and following this they may continue their studies at AS and A2 level.

 In addition, students may decide to take up a musical instrument and to cater for this we have a large and growing peripatetic staff who provide individual and group tuition in voice, strings, woodwind, brass, percussion, piano and aural training.
-Students are prepared for graded examinations through the Associated Board of the Royal Schools of Music in both practical and theory.
+Students are prepared for graded examinations through Trinity College in both practical and theory.
 They may also take exams in Traditional Music through the London College of Music and Drums through the ‘Rockschool’ system.

 The Music Department puts great emphasis on extra-curricular activities and students are encouraged to take part in these.
 There is an enormous variety of vocal and instrumental ensembles ranging from larger groups to smaller ad hoc ensembles.
 These are all listed above.